-The single-subject rule is a provision of the Oklahoma Constitution that prohibits individual ballot initiatives and legislation from dealing with more than one main issue.
+The single-subject rule is a provision of the Oklahoma Constitution that prohibits individual pieces of legislation or ballot initiatives from dealing with more than one main issue.
 The single-subject rule is found in over 40 state constitutions as a way to prevent “log-rolling”, the legislative practice of combining several distinct matters in one bill.

 The Oklahoma Constitution (Article V, Section 57) states, “Every act of the Legislature shall embrace but one subject, which shall be clearly expressed in its title, except general appropriation bills, general revenue bills, and bills adopting a code, digest, or revision of statutes….;”